7 Days to Die Server Config Generator

 About the 7 Days to Die Server Config Generator

 The 7 Days to Die dedicated server reads its entire configuration from a single file: serverconfig.xml.
 It's a flat list of <property name="…" value="…" /> lines wrapped in a <ServerSettings> block — no sections, no nesting, just one line per setting.
-This generator builds the whole file for you with every property at the value you choose, so you can paste in a complete, valid config instead of hand-editing XML and praying you didn't typo a property name that The Fun Pimps quietly renamed two patches ago.
-Everything here is verified against the current V1.0 / V2.x server.
+V3.0 "Dead Hot Summer" made the biggest change to this file in the game's history: roughly 150 gameplay settings — difficulty, combat, loot, blood moon, zombie speed, traders, crafting — were pulled out of their own properties and folded into one SandboxCode string you generate in-game (or in the Sandbox Settings panel above).
+This generator builds the whole file for you — every surviving property plus that SandboxCode — so you can paste in a complete, valid config instead of hand-editing XML and praying you didn't typo a property name The Fun Pimps quietly renamed.
+Everything here is verified against the current V3.0 server; property names and defaults are checked against the official 7 Days to Die serverconfig.xml reference (and its older Fandom mirror), and the SandboxCode is decoded against the game's own built-in difficulty and official preset codes.

 Where serverconfig.xml lives